nathan-www/micro-php/README.md

 }
 ```

 ...And that's it!
-Teeny is ready to go.
+Micro is ready to go.
 <br>
 ## Getting started

-In your main app file, you'll need to create a new instance of the teeny_app class.
+In your main app file, you'll need to create a new instance of the micro_app class.
 You can run your app with `$app->run();`, but you'll need to define all your routes first.

 eg.
 ```
 <?php

-require 'path/to/teeny.php';
+require 'path/to/micro.php';
-$app = new teeny_app();
+$app = new micro_app();

 $app->get('/test',function(){
   echo "Hello world!";